Karandikars & Associates

 The LNG export projects in gas rich Southeast Asia were developed with a principle objective of using gas in electricity generation in major energy importing Northeast Asian countries as a replacement to oil from Middle East

-Non-Hydro Renewables, largely comprising Solar and Wind, but also including biomass, geothermal, etc. are often described as "Dreams of the 1970s", "Realities but Luxuries of 2000s" and "Necessitities of 2020 and thereafter".
+Non-Hydro Renewables, largely comprising Solar and Wind, but also including biomass, geothermal, etc. are often described as "Dreams of the 1970s", "Realities but Luxuries of 2000s" and "Necessities of 2020 and thereafter".
 Non-Hydro Renewables have already gained prominence, and expected to continue their penetration in the electricity generation mix

 Current fuel mix in electricity generation is: Coal ~34%, Natural Gas ~22%, Oil/Other fossil fuels ~3%, for a total fossil fuel contribution of ~59%.
 Amongst low-carbon sources, Hydropower ~14%, Nuclear ~9%, Wind ~8%, Solar ~7% and other renewables ~3%, for a total low-carbon sources of ~41%